Backing up and Restoring Cisco Unified Communications Manager

 12. Click Add New.

-13. Type in a name Weekly in the Schedule Name field.
+13. Type in a name for Weekly in the Schedule Name field.

-14. Select the backup device that was created in the previous steps.
+14. Select the backup device created in the earlier steps.

 16. Configure the scheduler to back up the system every Sunday at 3.00 am beginning tomorrow.